This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Using sugar with the apple filling will improve the texture as well as the taste.
 Maple syrup adds flavor, but you don't have to use either, especially if you add dried fruit and your apples are sweet.

-Cover any leftover or pre-baked crisp tightly with plastic wrap or foil and keep it in the refrigerator.
+Cover leftover or pre-baked crisp tightly with plastic wrap or foil and keep it in the refrigerator.
 Eat it within three days for the best taste and texture.

 Does this dessert have any health benefits?